seantcaron/tools/README.md

 Given a list of AFS volumes, migrate them from source server and partition to destination server and partition.

+#### backup_gitlab.sh

+Wraps up all steps required to perform a full Gitlab backup to a configured destination.

 #### beacon.go

 Light error LEDs on drives in JBOD cabinets.